 We take a multi-level approach to transform workplace climate (sensu De Welde and Stepnick, 2015): at the institutional level, by addressing academic cultures through the leadership of scientific societies and on campus efforts; structurally, through policies and processes that guide professional conduct and response to sexual and other types of harassment; and individually, through education and empowerment of all members of our community.

-The aims of our research are to:
+The aims of our first award (2017-2022) were to:

 - Develop a sustainable model that can be transferred to other STEM disciplines.